 One of the most important questions about District finances is whether as a whole the District is better off or worse off as a result of the year's activities?
-Based on the information from the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows; the District improved upon an already strong financial position during the fiscal year ended June 30, 2020.
+Based on the information from the Statement of Net Position, the Statement of Revenues, Expenses, and Changes in Net Position, and the Statement of Cash Flows; the District continues to be in a strong financial position at June 30, 2021.